Challenge: Responsible Travel Week 2020 - Planeta.com

 Challenge

-Welcome to Responsible Travel Week 2020, February 10-16.
-This page will be updated before and during the week.
+Welcome to our recap of Responsible Travel Week 2020, February 10-16.
+Hashtag: #rtweek20.
+This page spotlights our social web challenge designed to help further communication skills of participants.

 Background

-Planeta.com invites readers and friends to our annual Responsible Travel Week.
-2020 is the 12th year for Responsible Travel Week (RTWeek) and Planeta.com‘s 21st year of innovative, community-driven, online conferencing.
-Participation is free and pay what you want.
+Planeta.com invited readers and friends to our annual Responsible Travel Week.
+2020 was the 12th year for Responsible Travel Week (RTWeek) and the beginning of Planeta.com‘s 21st year of innovative, community-driven, listener-supported, online conferencing.

-One of the objectives of Responsible Travel Week is to improve communication skills using new and existing technologies.
-Shorthand: Digital Literacy
+One of the objectives of Responsible Travel Week is to improve communication skills using new and existing technologies, analog (face-to-face) and digital.
+We are strong proponents of Digital Literacy.

 Specifically: Apps, Smartphones, Tablets, Widgets